aicarras/Subjectivity-Classifier-/src/README.txt

-- This is my final NLP project - A sentence-level subjectivity classification task
+- A sentence-level subjectivity classification task

 TO RUN: